-The Bay-O-Net fuse (Fig. 20 A) is used in series with an isolation link or current-limiting fuse "ELSP Back-up Fuse" to achieve over current protection and high current interrupting current rating.
-The bay-o-net fuses are field replaceable without needing to open the transformer tank.
+The Bay-O-Net fuse (Fig. 21A) is used in series with an isolation link, or current-limiting fuse "ELSP Back-up Fuse", to achieve over-current protection and high current interrupting current rating.
+The Bay-O-Net fuses are field replaceable and do not require opening the transformer tank.

-Bay-O-Net fuse replacement instruction (Fig. 20 B):
+Bay-O-Net Fuse Replacement Instructions (Fig. 21B)

-- 1. Relief pressure in the transformer tank by pulling out the pressure relief valve for 30 seconds or until the hissing sound of the valve stops. - 2.
-Repeat step 1 to insure any residual pressure is released. - 3.
-Attach a hot stick to the fuse holder eye and twist to unlock - 4.
+- 1. Relieve pressure in the transformer tank by pulling out the pressure relief valve for 30 seconds, or until the hissing sound of the valve stops. - 2.
+Repeat step #1 to ensure any residual pressure is released. - 3.
+Attach a hotstick to the fuse holder eye and twist to unlock. - 4.
 Turn fuse holder 90° to break seal gasket and Bay-O-Net housing. - 5.
-Draw fuse holder out quickly 8-10 inches to interrupt load - 6.
-Wait several seconds for fluid to drain from the fuse holder and remove from housing - 7.
-Remove fuse cartridge from fuse cartridge holder using a 3⁄4" wrench. - 8.
-Remove end plug using a $\frac{3}{4}$ " and a $\frac{1}{2}$ " wrench - 9.
-Replace the fuse
+Quickly draw fuse holder out 8-10 inches to interrupt load. - 6.
+Wait several seconds for fluid to drain from the fuse holder and remove from housing. - 7.
+Remove fuse cartridge from fuse cartridge holder using a 3⁄4 inch wrench. - 8.
+Remove end plug using a /4 inch and a /2 inch wrench. - 9.
+Replace the fuse.